Fault-tolerant ancilla preparation and noise threshold lower bounds for the 23-qubit Golay code: Introduction

 At each level $k$ of concatenation, the probability that the $k$-Rec is correct increases relative to level $k-1$ so long as the strength of the noise is below a certain value called the \emph{threshold}.
 The threshold is calculated by upper bounding the probability that each type of rectangle is incorrect.
 In~\cite{AliferisGottesmanPreskill05} the upper bound is obtained by counting \emph{malignant} sets of locations inside an object called the \emph{extended rectangle}, or exRec, which consists of the rectangle together with its leading error correction~(LEC).
 A set of locations is considered malignant if there exists some fixed combination of nontrivial Pauli errors acting on that set of locations that causes the rectangle to be incorrect.

 Malignant set counting works for a broad class of noise models including so-called adversarial noise in which locations fail independently at random, but the error at each failing location is chosen by an adversary and may be correlated with errors at other failing locations.
 For more restricted noise models such as depolarizing noise, however, malignant set counting is overly pessimistic.
-Roughly, this is because the definition of a malignant set is independent of the underlying noise model and, therefore, a large amount of information is ignored.
+Roughly, this is because the definition of a malignant set is independent of the underlying noise model and, therefore, malignant set counting ignores a large amount of information.

 In Sections~\ref{sec:Counting} and~\ref{sec:calc-threshold} we outline a modified malignant set counting technique that more accurately computes the threshold for depolarizing noise acting on fault-tolerant simulations constructed with our error-correction circuits.
 Our counting method introduces two new ideas.
 First, for computational efficiency, we break up the exRec into a hierarchy of components and count $X$ and $Z$ errors separately to keep the total number of error combinations small.
 This technique allows us to analyze larger subsets of faulty locations than would otherwise be possible.
 Second, we construct at each level a transformed noise model, similar to depolarizing noise, by separately accounting for multiple types of malignant events.
 ExRecs at each level of code concatenation behave in a self-similar manner under the transformed noise, thus admitting a straightforward threshold calculation.